This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 Ensure that the required levels of system access have been granted to all roles.

-The Adobe Security Checklist is the official checklist provided to ensure that AEM is secure at installation.
-It contains the security measures and verification steps you need to perform to ensure the integrity of your instance.
+The Adobe Security Checklist is the official checklist provided to ensure that Adobe Experience Manager (AEM) is secure at installation.
+It contains the security measures and verification steps that you must perform to ensure the integrity of your instance.

 The Adobe Support Portal enables implementation partners and customers to set up the AEM implementation as a project in the Support Portal.